American Morse code: History

-At the Radiotelegraphic Convention meeting in London in 1912, the section of the Convention covering "Transmission of Radiograms" included the statement that "The signals to be employed are those of Morse International Code."
+At the Radiotelegraphic Convention meeting in London in 1912, the section of the convention covering "Transmission of Radiograms" included the statement that "The signals to be employed are those of Morse International Code."
 Even after this, the original Morse Code continued to be used throughout much of the United States.
 American Morse remained the standard for U.S. landline telegraph companies, including the dominant company, Western Union, in part because the original code, with fewer dashes, could be sent about 5% faster than International Morse.
 American Morse also was commonly used for domestic radio transmissions on the Great Lakes, and along the Atlantic and Pacific coasts.
-However, International Morse predominated for ocean-going vessels, and many U.S. shipboard operators became skilled in transmitting both versions of the Code as needed.
+However, International Morse predominated for ocean-going vessels, and many U.S. shipboard operators became skilled in transmitting both versions as needed.

 Advantages and disadvantages

 As already mentioned, American Morse is less suitable for use on cables because of the high density of dots.
 However, this same feature, together with the shorter dash, leads to the advantage of a more compressed code and a faster sending rate.
 The same operator could send at least 20% faster with American Morse than with International Morse.

 The greater complexity of American Morse meant that it was easier for operators to make errors.
 American Morse has multiple lengths of dashes and spaces and inadvertently transmitting the wrong ones and other timing errors by novice operators is known as hog-Morse.